 - They wash easily in the dishwasher or by hand.
 I haven’t tried anything too greasy, but the pizza did come off easily.
 There was a tiny bit of staining from the sauce, but it eventually faded.
-On a daily basis, it is easy to hand wash and dry, open over a Mason jar.
+On a daily basis, it is easy to hand wash and dry, open over a Mason jar or bottle drying rack.

 - They are well made and should last a long time.